Note: This was previously named "Azure AD."

 Billing admin

 Envoy will give admins the higher role assigned.
-For example, If a user is in multiple groups in Azure and each group is mapped to two different location roles (Front Desk Admin and Location Admin), then the admin will be assigned the Location Admin role.
+For example, If a user is in multiple groups in Entra ID (fka Azure) and each group is mapped to two different location roles (Front Desk Admin and Location Admin), then the admin will be assigned the Location Admin role.

 If you already have manual entries in the directory and sync with a SCIM, this will take over and delete the manual entries.